Maxim-Karpov/Find_and_translate_longest_ORF/README.md

 Input requires the argument:
   -i    input file
   ```
-The output is a file named "Longest_ORFs_translated.txt" in the same directory as the binary.
+The output is a file named "Longest_ORFs_translated.fasta" in the same directory as the binary.
 Output format is a protein FASTA.